ETIMC/Report/typst/sections/Sprint 1.typ

 Requirement 4 (Wireless Connection) was defined as since there would both be a host and multiple controllers, they would all have to communicate.
 WiFi was therefore chosen as the data communication protocol of choice since it provides a lot of physical flexibility.
 In relation to the prior requirement, it was logical to also include requirement 7 (Low Power Consumption) to ensure that the product would not need wiring.
 This consideration further informed the inclusion of requirement 8 (Plug and Play), emphasizing that the product should function immediately upon being powered on, without the need for complex configuration.

 Both requirement 5 (NFC Reader) and requirement 6 (Screen) were defined in correlation to @table:usabilityRequirements's requirement 4 (Feedback).
 Requiring an NFC reader for the product's usability was inspired by retro gaming consoles and traditional train stamping tickets (danish: klippekort), and adding a screen would make it easy to display which instrument sounds were currently in use and generally provide feedback to the user.

-/*
-1. Cheaper and available even though it limits performance
-2. Since we are limited by performance the controllers shouldn't handle sound generation.
-Therefore a seperate device, the host, should "combine" the controllers and interface with a computer running ableton live (maybe mention the possibility of not using a computer but then using a Push 3?
-Is it a competitor?)
-3. The maximise flexibility and portability, the controllers should interface wirelessly with the host.
-This means each controller needs to manage it's own power.
-4. To live up to the usability requirement, instrument changing should be implemented using NFC cards.
-This was inspired by retro gaming consoles and train tickets.
-5. To live up to the feedback usability requirement, a screen should be implemented.
-6. To live up to the usability requirements of being modular and plug'n'play devices should be battery- or bus-powered.
-7. It should just work (usability requirement)
-8. (This should perhaps be an earlier requirement) Ableton Live should be used.
-This was chosen because it was available, and it has many sounds and great MIDI controller interfacing (made for LIVE play)
-*/

 #figure(
   table(